grosenberg/Fluentmark/Readme.md

 ## Support

 Open an [issue on Github](https://github.com/grosenberg/fluentmark/issues).
-Provide as much information as possible
+Provide as much information as possible:

-- a minimal Markdown document that demonstrates the issue
+- a minimal Markdown document that demonstrates the issue(s)
-- OS name and version version
+- the error message(s) encountered
-- the error message encountered
+- OS, Eclipse and JDK versions

 ## Resources